Overview

 Layer style

-The Layer style section allows you to configure styling that applies to all geometries and objects in a layer.
+The Style section allows you to configure styling that applies to all geometries and objects in a layer.
 The styling options that can be controlled in layer style are color, opacity, labels, and tooltips.
 See the Value based styling and Opacity styling sections for more information on how to configure the color and opacity.

 Labels and tooltips